kks32-courses/data-analytics/spark/rdd/shared-variables.md

 This is also inefficient since we are sending sizable amount of data over the network for each task.
 So how do we overcome this problem?
 By means of broadcast variables.
-If a variable is broadcasted, it will be sent to each node only once, t hereby reducing network traffic.
+If a variable is broadcasted, it will be sent to each node only once, thereby reducing network traffic.

 Broadcast variables are read-only, broadcast value is an immutable object.
 Spark uses BitTorrent like protocol for sending the broadcast variable across the